This site is part of Informa PLC

 Taxis

-In busy areas like train stations, shopping malls, and major intersections, you’ll often find designated taxi stands where taxis line up to pick up passengers.
+Taxis are a convenient means of transportation in Shanghai.
+In busy areas like train stations, shopping malls, and major intersections, you’ll often find designated taxi stands.

 Below we have listed two options for booking a taxi in Shanghai: